demml/opsml/docs/docs/cards/auditcard.md

 20. **Factors Impacting Reliability (Decisions/Proposals)**: Understand additional variables that may impact the reliability of the application's decisions, beyond the application's framework conditions.

-21. **Avoiding Inequal Treatment**: Determine the extent to which any unequal treatment of individuals, facts, or matters arising from using the application can be ruled out and how incidents are verified.
+21. **Avoiding Unequal Treatment**: Determine the extent to which any unequal treatment of individuals, facts, or matters arising from using the application can be ruled out and how incidents are verified.

 22. **Sustainability Considerations**: Explore whether sustainability considerations, such as energy efficiency, have been taken into account in operating the AI components.

 These questions are essential for ensuring the successful deployment and ongoing monitoring of the application, addressing issues related to ethics, compliance, misuse, and reliability, and considering sustainability aspects.

-`misc`
+### Misc

 : In this section, various miscellaneous topics related to the AI project are addressed.
 Each topic provides insights into different aspects of the project's management and development:

 1. **Demand and Change Management**: Understand how demand and change management for developing the application/system have been designed, including the tools used, and the involvement of the product owner in managing changes and requirements.